AlexanderBowers/Phase_2_Project/README.md

 Create Roles
 Optional role caps for group
+Show taken and open roles on group's page
+Adding drops to raids; showing drops on users profiles

-Show taken and open roles on group's page if a raid's party is full, give party leader ability to press 'finish' on group page if 'finished'
+if a raid's party is full,
+give party leader ability to press 'finish' on group page if 'finished'